Email FacebookTwitterMenu burgerClose thin

 Can Financial Advisors Buy Leads?

 Financial advisors can buy leads through multiple channels.
 For example, if you’re hoping to gain more clients for the insurance side of your business you might purchase life insurance leads through a lead marketplace.
+Meanwhile, SmartAsset AMP has three subscription options that can deliver up to 120, 276 or 540 referrals per year.
 When buying leads, it’s important to consider the quality of the leads you’re getting as well as what you’re paying for them.

 Bottom Line